Marker Logo

 (within shouting distance of this marker); 9th Indiana Infantry (within shouting distance of this marker); Left Wing - Army of Tennessee (within shouting distance of this marker); Culpeper’s South Carolina Battery (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Oglethorpe.

-More about this marker.
+More about this memorial.
 According to the description information provided by the National Park Service, the monument is, “Marble monument, 7' x 4' x 7' high, consists of a rectangular slab on a two-step base with a projecting capstone.
 Base slabs are rock-faced, while main slab is polished and inscribed.”

 I used the "Chickamauga Battlefield" map, that I purchased at the Chickamauga and Chattanooga National Military Park, Visitor Center, to determine both the marker number for this monument and the monument's location in relation to the rest of the park's monuments, markers, and tablets.
 According to the map it provides the, "numerical listing of all monuments, markers, and tablets on the Chickamauga Battlefield (using the Chick-Chatt NMP Monument Numbering System).”